WR-Advisory-Group/Legislative-Tracker/README.md

 # Congress

+> **Important:** This project is a **read-only viewer and search interface** for the `philippine_congress_bills` database.
+It has no capability to add or update bill data.
+All data ingestion is handled externally by the **Watcher** project combined with an **n8n workflow** — changes to the underlying data must go through that pipeline.

-Web interface for searching and uploading Philippine Senate bills.
+Web interface for searching Philippine Senate bills.
 Frontend is a React + Vite SPA styled after [senate.gov.ph](https://senate.gov.ph/legislative-documents/bills); backend is an Express API backed by MySQL.

 ## Stack